ignaty8/indigo/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>A British Space Software Engineer (MSci) with multiple years of experience at the forefront of the space industry.
-Recently working as an Embedded Software Developer creating avionics and involved in the technology development at multiple high-tech startups, with interests in Earth Observation, Blockchain, Hydroponics, Automation, Artificial Intelligence and Spaceflight.</p>
+Working as Head of Software at Arctic Farming, bringing space technology to the food and agricultural sectors.
+Current experience includes Earth Observation, Blockchain, Hydroponics, Automation, Artificial Intelligence and Human Spaceflight.</p>

 <h2>Skills</h2>